gbdixg/gbdixg.github.io/_posts/2019-04-06-event-eventlog.md

 ---
 > It is often much faster to export an event log on a remote computer and copy the .evtx file over the network.

-Although the built-in PowerShell **Get-Winevent** cmdlet can work against remote event logs, it can be painfully slow to retrieve event records when network bandwidth is limited.
-Copying an .evtx file across the same connection is much faster.
+Although the built-in PowerShell **Get-Winevent** cmdlet can work against remote event logs, it can be painfully slow to retrieve individual event records when network bandwidth is limited.
+Copying an entire exported log (.evtx file) across the same connection is much faster.

 **wevtutil.exe** is a built-in Windows executable that can export event logs on a local or remote computer.
 The following PowerShell function uses wevtutil under-the-hood to export event logs and copy them locally.